Ficus yoponensis

-Ficus yoponensis is a species of fig tree found in Central and South America.
+Ficus yoponensis is a species of fig tree native to Mexico, Central America, and northwestern South America.
 It can grow to heights of 40–50 m tall, having a trunk diameter of 1 m.
 The trunk is buttressed, light grey in colour and reasonably smooth.
 Its petioles are 1–2.5 cm long, the stipules are straight and 3–5 cm long.
 The leaves and stems are hairless.
 The leaves are 6–11 cm long and 2.5–4 cm wide, but larger in juveniles, being up to 28 cm long and 5 cm wide.
 The time at which they flower varies between individuals, but each tree tends to flower at a similar time each year.
 As in all figs, the flowers are enclosed inside the fig and can only be accessed by fig wasps, which enter to pollinate the flowers and lay their own eggs.
 The resulting fruit grows to 1.8 cm in diameter and turns from green to purple with maturity.
 On average in Panama, F. yoponensis produce a new flush of leaves every 20 weeks and flower every 25 weeks.
 The species is similar in appearance to Ficus insipida but has smaller leaves, stipules and fruits and only occurs in primary forest whereas F. insipida is also found in secondary forest.

 Distribution

-Ficus yoponensis is found in Central and South America from Chiapas in Mexico in the north to Colombia and Venezuela in the south.
+Ficus yoponensis is native to central and southern Mexico, Central America, and Colombia, Venezuela, Ecuador and Peru in South America.
 It grows from sea level to 1600 m above sea level but is usually found between 500 and 1200 m.
 Along with F. insipida it is one of the two most abundant species of fig tree found on Barro Colorado Island, Panama.